This is the amazing story of William Robinson Clark.

 That their father was a Reverend, as well as the schoolmaster,

-was not. |
+at Daviot was not. |

-knew little other than as a schoolboy and early
+than as a schoolboy and early family

-family member, aged 12, in the 1841 UK census. |
+member, aged 12, in the 1841 UK census. |

-| All this changed the day the monumental (grave) inscriptions
+the day the monumental (grave) inscriptions for Daviot

-Family History Society (ANESFHS).
+History Society (ANESFHS).

 |